 One of the most common reasons individuals are turned down for Social Security Disability Insurance (SSDI) or Supplemental Security (SSI) is that the Social Security Administration determines that an individual does not meet the Durational Requirement.
 Individuals who are denied benefits for this reason often find it essential to retain the assistance of skilled legal counsel.

 There are some additional factors that can determine if the Social Security Administration will grant individual disability benefits including the following:

-The Social Security Administration requires individuals to have an impairment that will last at least twelve months.
+The Social Security Administration requires individuals to have an impairment that lasts at least twelve months.
 In making this assessment, the Social Security Administration will rely on the medical records that the department has available which sometimes means that incomplete records are used.
 The impairment must also prevent individuals from performing Substantial Gainful Activity (which is sometimes referred to as SGA) for at least 12 months in a row.
-A person cannot receive disability benefits when their wages are over those established for Substantial Gainful Activity.
-Frequently, the Social Security Administration denies these claims because impairment has not lasted for a period of 12 months or a person’s conditions are expected to improve within 12 months.
+A person cannot receive disability benefits when their wages are over those established for SGA.
+Frequently, the SSA denies these claims because impairment has not lasted for a period of 12 months or a person’s conditions are expected to improve within 12 months.
 In some cases, if a person’s conditions do not improve before 12 months have passed, a case might be delayed to see if an individual’s impairment continues.

 SSDI & SSI Appeals

 Individuals are able to appeal a denial of benefits by the Social Security Administration.
 This process requires filing a Request for Reconsideration or in some cases a Request for Hearing.
 It is important to note that a person has approximately 60 days in which to file these appeals.